CircuitData/CircuitData-Language/README.md

 You can also place custom elements in the appropriate folder, such as colours and materials.

 ## Version
 Current version is 0.1.
 This should stated in every section directly below the "printed_circuits_fabrication_data" element in an element called "version".
-0.1 is the first released version, and there is no prior versions.
+0.1 is the first released version, and there are no prior versions.

 ## Example
+This example shows how to specify how to set a company profile that forbids production of printed circuit boards in countries that are not NATO members.
+More examples can be found in the examples folder.
 ```
 {
   "open_trade_transfer_package": {
-    "version": "0.1"
+    "version": "0.1",
-  },
     "information": {
       "company_name": "Elmatica as",
       "date": "2017-04-03T08:00CET"
     },
     "profile": {
       "restricted": {
         "printed_circuits_fabrication_data": {
           "version": "0.1",
           "country_of_origin": {
             "nato_member": false
           }
         }
       }
     }
   }
+}
 ```

-## Data formats
-- Percentage - Denotes a percentage - all percentages are expressed as percent out of 100- for example 10.4% is written as "10.4" and not "0.104"
-- List - The data has only a fixed number of values that are selected from the list in the description table for the tag.
-These items are case sensitive, and no other values are allowed.
-- Text - The data is free format text.
-For multiline entries, line breaks will be preserved where possible and the text may be truncated on import if the text is too long for the importing program to store.
-Multiline entries may be split with either a newline (Unix format) or a carriage return – newline combination (DOS format).
-Importing programs should accept either.
-- Boolean - May be either TRUE or FALSE, with TRUE and FALSE in capitals.
-A default value should be specified for optional fields - the default is used if the value is not present.
-- Integer - An integer number with no decimal point.
-May include negative values - examples include ...-3, -2, -1, 0, 1, 2, 3,...
-- Floating Point - A floating point number, usually expressed in its simplest form with a decimal point as in "1.2", "0.004", etc...
-Programs shall endeavor to store as many significant digits as possible to avoid truncating or losing small values.

 ## abbreviations
 Used in the tables below, they carry the following meaning: